-The office telephone is for school business and available for student use only in case of an emergency.
+The office telephone is for school business and available for student use to contact parents/guardians.
 Ride arrangements and social plans should be made in advance at home.
+Students may use cell phones in the Main Office or Student Office only to contact a parent or quardian.